dmarkuspettersson/starter-hugo-academic/content/publication/jmp/index.md

 ---
-title: 'Endogenous technological change along the demographic transition'
+title: 'Endogenous Technological Change Along the Demographic Transition'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here